thalamicseg/thomas_new/README.md

 Note: you might have to install ITK from scratch to make PICSL-MALF work esp running on CentOS.
 Ubuntu seems to work fine.
 MAC users with Mint Linux can use  https://github.com/dzenanz/PICSL_MALF.git for PICSL-MALF and this is compatible with newer ITK versions (e.g. 5.1).
 If it still fails in jointfusion, edit thomas_csh to remove the --jointfusion option in the three locations and retry.
 This will force the use of antsJointFusion which is slower but works if ANTS is installed.

 ## Installation instructions
-- git: due to large files, you will need to install git lfs and then download.
+- VERY IMPORTANT PLEASE READ git: due to large files, you will need to install git lfs and then download.
 Else you will only get soft links and not the actual files.
 Please email manojsar@email.arizona.edu if you have any issues
 - python: run require.py (right now, PYTHON 3 is NOT SUPPORTED so please point python to PYTHON 2 [python2.7 seems to work best])
+- After you install, go to thomas_new and do a ls -l. originaltemplate should be a huge file.
+If it is only a few bytes, git lfs was not installed or used.

 ## Usage
 - set an environment variable THOMAS_HOME in .cshrc to where you install thomas (e.g. ~/thomas_new).
 If you are not familiar with .cshrc, you can hardwire it in thomas_csh and thomas_csh_mv with the line setenv THOMAS_HOME ~/thomas_new (or wherever you install)